Code-Institute-Submissions/flux-time/README.md

  [jQuery:](https://jquery.com/)

-- jQuery came with Bootstrap to make the navbar responsive.
+- jQuery used by Bootstrap for the collapsible mobile menu.

 [Git](https://git-scm.com/)